 Jameson has a nice bite to it, and the creaminess of the Guinness stout cuts through it beautifully.

-And while most pairings on this list should be sipped turn by turn, this one is also great for drinking the Whiskey in one shot and then chasing it with the Guinness.
+While most pairings on this list should be sipped turn by turn, this one is also great for drinking the whiskey in one shot and then chasing it with the Guinness.

 Story of the Boilermaker

 The concept of the Boilermaker is approximately 200 years old. - The rustic combination of whiskey and beer dates back to the 1800s.

 Back then, drinking this combo wasn't celebrated like it is today.
 It was -even more than now - a way to relieve the stress after a long day's work.

 The men would dunk a shot glass filled with whiskey into their beer and drink all in one go.
 This traditional style of pairing has survived to this day.
 Until recently, the whiskey shot usually was sunk into the beer glass. -A sure way for a substantial headache the next day.

 The modern and more refined interpretations have little in common with this.
 Today's Boilermakers are hand-picked with care, harmonious, and consequently also pricey.